krishna1306/git/git_snapshots_part_2.md

 # You can also fetch commits relative to "HEAD"
 git show HEAD~1

+# See only the files modified in a commit
+git show HEAD~1 --name-only

+# See the files modified in a commit - along with the type of modification (Add/Modify/Delete)
+git show HEAD~1 --name-status
 ```

 #### To see the content itself - not the `diff`